 Insurance Company Complaint Ratios

-DIFS receives thousands of complaints every year regarding insurance companies.
-Complaints about health insurance (excluding HMOs), automobile, life, homeowners, and other types of insurance have been counted and compiled into ratios.
+DIFS reviews thousands of insurance complaints every year.
+Complaints about health, automobile, life, homeowners, and other types of insurance have been counted and compiled into ratios.
 Complaint ratios are created by dividing the dollar amount (in millions) of written premium into the number of filed complaints.
 The resulting ratios provide complaint information that can be meaningfully compared across insurance companies, regardless of size.

 Why Publish the Complaint Ratios?

-The complaint ratios in this report have been made available to provide consumers with a way to compare complaints filed against an insurance company that has taken into account the size of the company.
+The complaint ratios in this report have been made available to provide consumers a way to compare complaints filed against an insurance company that also takes into account the size of the company.
 The report lists insurance company ratios by similar types of coverage (e.g. automobile insurance, health insurance, life insurance).
 A complaint ratio was established for any company writing more than $1,000,000 in premium.
-Detailed information on HMO complaints is available in our HMO Consumer Guide.

 Compare Insurance Companies by More than Just Complaint Ratios

-Complaint ratios are provided as a tool to help consumers choose an insurance company, but other factors such as the following, should be used when comparing companies:
+Complaint ratios are provided as a tool to help consumers choose an insurance company.
+Other factors should also be used when comparing companies, such as the following:

 • Premiums charged